 What Is Room In The Inn?

-Since 1996, the Urban Ministry Center has partnered with colleges and congregations of many faiths to open their facilities to provide shelter and food for homeless people during the winter months.
-Each site offers a warm, safe place to sleep, serves three meals (dinner, breakfast and bag lunch) and then returns guests the following morning to uptown Charlotte.
+Since 1996, the Urban Ministry Center has partnered with colleges and congregations of many faiths to open their facilities to provide shelter and food for our homeless neighbors during the winter months.
+Each site offers a warm, safe place to sleep; serves three meals (dinner, breakfast and bag lunch); and returns guests the following morning to uptown Charlotte.
 The program is a unique way for people of faith to become directly involved with people who are homeless.
-The simple goal is to keep homeless people from freezing on cold winter nights.
-A greater goal is to provide a more personal relationship to homeless people, at least for a night, and a deeper understanding of the depth and complexity of the issue.
+The simple goal is to keep homeless neighbors from freezing on cold winter nights.
+A greater goal is to provide a more personal relationship, at least for a night, and a deeper understanding of the depth and complexity of the issue.

 Crisis Assistance Ministry is the Mecklenburg County “emergency room” for low-income families who are about to be padlocked or about to have their utilities turned off.
 Free clothes, small household goods, and furniture are also available through CAM to help the familiess stretch what money they have.back to top